vivainio/nu-plugin-dotnet/README.md

 ## Maintenance status

-This research project is currently **on hiatus** as there is to stable JSON api for Nushell plugins at this time.
+This research project is currently **on hold** as there is to stable JSON api for Nushell plugins at this time.
 It would not be feasible to maintain this across protocol compatibility breaks.

 ## Project Structure